 The Lojel Nimbus is definitely a suitcase that stood out from the bunch.
-It is the only that has a waterproof construction, which is perfect if you want to use it as a float.
-Instead of that giant flamingo everyone else seems to have.
-Jokes aside, the suitcase has a pretty sturdy construction with a polycarbonate shell and spinner wheels.
+It is the only one that has a waterproof construction, which is perfect if you want to use it as a float.
+Instead of that giant flamingo, everyone else seems to have.
+Jokes aside, the suitcase has pretty sturdy construction with a polycarbonate shell and spinner wheels.
 It also has two packing compartments that are pretty spacious, but only have one pocket.
-If you don’t mind the lack of organization features, it’s definitely a great choice.
+If you don’t mind the lack of organizational features, it’s definitely a great choice.

 The Ascent IATA is one of your safest bets.
-For one thing, the suitcase is actually recommended by IATA as a carry on, so it is the perfect size.
+For one thing, the suitcase is actually recommended by IATA as a carry-on, so it is a perfect size.
 It has a sturdy polycarbonate shell with great impact resistance, but average scratch resistance.
 The texture of the shell is smooth, so you will face some nasty scuffs eventually.
-But the best thing about the Ascent is that it is the lightest Lojel suitcase in this review, and that definitely deserves a shout out.
+But the best thing about the Ascent is that it is the lightest Lojel suitcase in this review, and that definitely deserves a shout-out.

 The Carapace suitcase mostly stood out because of the design of its shell.
 But then you look closer and you see that this is a zipperless suitcase, with a TSA latch.
 This is extremely safe, and it’s great if you travel with really valuable items – say you really don’t want anyone finding those diamonds behind the lining.
 This Lojel suitcase also has spinner wheels and a wheel handle that locks into several height positions, which is one of my favorite features.